-The client currently uses an electric oven and the heating time is two hours, so at 60 seconds, the time savings with induction is very significant
+The client currently uses an electric oven and the heating time is two hours, so at 60 seconds, the time savings with induction shrink-fitting is very significant

 The customer was using a torch, which can lead to inconsistent part quality.
 Induction's precise heating means the client can count on consistent results in their process

 The customer was using a cold press, but it was creating part defects.
 This was resolved with induction heating: the process took just two minutes compared to 40 minutes and they were able to achieve their targeted production rate.
-Induction's fast, precise heating means the client can count on consistent results once it is implemented into their process.

 The customer currently uses electric ovens that run 24 hours a day, 5 days per week and their primary concern is to save on the energy cost of heating the parts in the ovens.